smbc-digital/form-builder/README.md

             "RestrictCurrentDate": true,
-            "CustomValidationMessage": "A date is required, please enter a date", "ValidationMessageRestrictFutureDate": "Date in the future not allowed, please enter a date in the past", "ValidationMessageRestrictCurrentDate": "Today's date not allowed, please enter a date in the past" }
+            "CustomValidationMessage": "A date is required, please enter a date", "ValidationMessageRestrictFutureDate": "Date in the future not allowed, please enter a date in the past", "ValidationMessageRestrictCurrentDate": "Today's date not allowed, please enter a date in the past", "UpperLimitValidationMessage": "Year upper limit set to 2120" }
     }
 ```